If you own or manage an HMO you may need an HMO licence.

-A licence must be applied for before a property is occupied by 5 or more people.
-However, if your property is already occupied by 5 people and does not have a licence, apply immediately as provided the licence criteria are met a licence may still be granted.
+A licence must be applied for before a property is occupied by five or more people.
+However, if your property is already occupied by five people and does not have a licence, apply immediately as provided the licence criteria are met a licence may still be granted.

 An HMO licence is only valid for one property so if you have more than one property then you will need a licence for each of them, and applications must be made to each council covering the area where each HMO is located.

 The council can issue a licence without inspecting the property providing we are happy with the information provided in your application.
 We will visit the property from time to time to ensure that licence conditions are being met.

 Licences will normally be granted for a five year period but the council may grant licences for shorter periods in certain circumstances such as if works are required at the property or the council has concerns regarding the management arrangements.

 We will process your application as quickly as possible but usually within 30 days.
 If an application is not processed by the authority within 30 days tacit consent will not apply.
 This is because HMOs must be safe to live in, so it is in the public interest that the local authority must process your application before it can grant a licence.
 If we have not contacted you by the end of the target completion period, please contact us.